 “Don’t worry, ‘cause that ain’t happening.
 But I love being in the band with you two.
 It’s crazy watching you turn the crowd on with your antics.
 The covers we do express everyone’s fantasies.
 The girls love it when you fag off, making their boyfriends act out to get their attention back.
 I’ve never seen gay guys acting out.
 It pulls everyone in.
 These songs are like jungle love.”

-I’d never really talked with Michael before.
-He and his dad were alike in that they were intelligent but didn’t try to impress you.
+I’ve never really talked with Michael before.
+He and his dad are alike in that they’re intelligent but don’t try to impress you.
 I want to talk about Jace and me, but the Joey rule prohibits it.
 I know he really likes us as we are, happy to be part of the band thing.
-What was weird was hoping his dad would react the same way.
+What’s weird is hoping his dad will react the same way.
 I show Michael the lyrics I worked on.
 He doesn’t try to change anything, as if he has no opinion, other than he liked a line or didn’t.
 It’s perfect criticism.